the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-events.md

 ## Pre-Event drop-in calls

 The core team members hosts 2 pre-event drop-in calls, minimum one week before the main event to ensure that all the participants are made familiar with project, the format of the book dash, and how they can be contributing through their involvement at the book dash.
-It is an opportunity for the organising team and the selected attendees to get to know each other and discuss any concerns that they may have prior to the book dash.
+It is an opportunity for the organising team and the selected attendees to get to know each other and discuss any concerns that they may have before the book dash.

 Several participants often come to these calls with some plans and topics they would like to explore for their contributions in _The Turing Way_.
 These topics can be something that is either missing in the existing chapters or need to be updated in the project.